subrata6630/bangla-font-hind-siliguri/readme.txt

 == Installation ==

-1. Install it from the WordPress plugin repository
+1. Upload the plugin files to the `/wp-content/plugins/bangla-font-hind-siliguri` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Enjoy the enhanced typography on your website!

 == Frequently Asked Questions ==